victorgan/victorgan.github.io/_posts/2014-09-19-project-ideas.md

 > search for “toaster”, you are presented with only one model of toaster: the
 > one that 80% of people would consider to be the best toaster in the world.

+- Make something that makes it really easy to perform and write up small, one-day experiments.
+    - For every experiment, allow it to expand, like that list making thing.
+    - export into markdown
+    - github/bitbucket/git backup, push
+    - map to functions you write.

 ### Research

 - Beat the background subtraction state-of-the-art (changedetection.net) using